huff-language/ctf-creator-template/README.md

-# Creator Huff CTF Template
+# Huff Challenge Creator Template
-Welcome to the Creator Huff CTF Template!
-This guide will assist you in setting up your CTF challenge repository.
+Welcome to the Huff Challenge Creator Template!
+This guide will assist you in setting up your challenge repository.

 #### TODO: Once you're done setting up, delete this file and then rename [PLAYER_README.md](PLAYER_README.md)
  to README.md to replace this one.